mbeaudru/react-performances-rendering-management/README.md

-# React performances: rendering management
+# React performances: how to manage re-renderings

 ## Goal

-When you are choosing React as your primary library for your application, you probably will want to know how to write efficient components and hooks to provide a good experience to your users.
+When you are choosing React as your primary library for your application, you probably will want to know how to write efficient components to provide a good experience to your users.

 There are many ways to improve your apps performances (images compressions, memoization, code splitting to name a few) but here we will try to focus on how to write your _components_ so that you can take advantage of React and not the opposite.